Date & Number Formatting Standards

 2. Fallback Chain Configuration: Define explicit Intl.NumberFormat and Intl.DateTimeFormat fallback sequences.
 Use localeMatcher: 'lookup' to enforce strict hierarchy resolution.

-3. Standard Validation: Implement pre-commit hooks that validate formatted outputs against ISO 8601 temporal syntax and region-specific numeric standards (e.g., SI prefixes, local currency codes).
+3. Standard Validation: Implement pre-commit hooks that validate formatted outputs against ISO 8601 temporal syntax and region-specific numeric standards.

 2. Implementation Patterns for Date & Time

 Temporal formatting requires explicit timezone normalization, DST boundary handling, and calendar system routing.
-Non-Gregorian calendars must be mapped via CLDR calendar extensions (u-ca-) rather than custom parsers.
-When embedding temporal tokens within dynamic UI strings, developers must align date syntax with message compilation rules.
-Proper integration requires understanding token boundaries, as detailed in ICU Message Format Deep Dive.
+Non-Gregorian calendars are selected via CLDR calendar extensions (u-ca-) passed as locale tags rather than custom parsers.
+When embedding temporal tokens within dynamic UI strings, align date syntax with ICU message compilation rules described in ICU Message Format Deep Dive.

-1. IANA TZDB Integration: Parse all incoming timestamps through Intl.DateTimeFormat with explicit timeZone parameters.
-Never rely on host environment Date objects for cross-region consistency.
+1. IANA TZDB Integration: Parse all incoming timestamps through Intl.DateTimeFormat with an explicit timeZone parameter.
+Never rely on the host environment’s default timezone for cross-region consistency.

-3. Relative Time Auditing: Validate Intl.RelativeTimeFormat outputs against regional linguistic accuracy matrices.
+3. Relative Time Auditing: Validate Intl.RelativeTimeFormat outputs against regional linguistic accuracy.
 Ensure unit pluralization matches CLDR plural rules for the target locale.

 // Dynamic Date & Number Formatter Factory